dwrlewis/Irregular-Dataset-Join-Concept/README.md

 -   Column ordering by category, additional non-standard columns are moved to the end

--   Instances of duplicate ID's are highlighted in dark red
+-   Instances of duplicate join ID's are highlighted in dark red

 -   All blank cells within the data are highlighted in light red